Money tips

 • Facility limit (the maximum amount of available funds).
 For a credit card, line of credit or overdraft, this is your approved limit and for other facilities, such as standard home loans or personal loans, it’s the outstanding balance plus any advance payments made.

 This can be used by credit providers in assessing loan applications.
-That includes applications for things like home loans and credit cards.
+That includes applications for things like home loans.

 How does Suncorp Bank use a credit report?